This gluten-free vegetarian tostadas recipe is a delicious plant-based spin on traditional Mexican tostadas.

 Prepare the Honey Lime Sauce

-- While the tostadas are cooking, thoroughly combine the yogurt, lime juice, honey, salt to taste, and 1-2 tbsp of finely chopped cilantro (optional) in a small bowl.
+- While the tostadas are cooking, thoroughly combine the yogurt, lime juice, honey, salt to taste, and 1-2 tablespoon of finely chopped cilantro (optional) in a small bowl.

 Assemble the Veggie Tostadas